Health officials tell Greece to act fast to control HIV

-LONDON, Nov 30 (Reuters) - A spiralling outbreak of HIV in debt-stricken Greece could run out of control if urgent action is not taken, European health officials said on Friday.
+London (Reuters) - A spiraling outbreak of HIV in debt-stricken Greece could run out of control unless urgent action is taken, European health officials said on Friday.

 The European Centre for Disease Prevention and Control (ECDC) said infections with the AIDS-causing virus among drug users and other high-risk groups were rising fast, and that a failure to act would mean far higher costs in future.

-ECDC director Marc Sprenger will meet Greek officials this week to say that free needles, syringes and opioid substitution projects must be stepped up, and testing and treatment for the human immunodeficiency virus made available to all.
+ECDC director Marc Sprenger was in Athens on Friday visiting hospitals and needle exchanges.
+He said he would tell officials that free syringes and methadone programs must be stepped up, and testing and treatment for the human immunodeficiency virus made available to all.

 “Immediate concerted action is needed in order to curb and eventually stop the current outbreak,” he told Reuters as the ECDC published a report on Greece’s HIV problem.